Last Updated on by

 Freshly roasted beans refer to those beans which have rich absorption of carbon dioxide/CO2.

-My friends, now we know that a good espresso shot can make great coffee foam.
+My friends, now we know that a good espresso shot can make excellent coffee foam.

 How do you make excellent shots of Espresso?